We have all heard our mobile buzz, and spotted a text sitting in our inbox, only to realise it is a spam message:

-This is because it will notify the sender of the spam message that your mobile number is active and in use and could lead to you receiving more messages.
+Never respond directly unless you are sure the number is legitimate, as it will notify the sender of the spam message that your mobile number is active, which could lead to you receiving more messages.

 In fact, many spam text messages will include a sentence telling you to reply STOP to cancel further messages in an attempt to trick you into replying.

-The easiest way to put an end to unwanted marketing text messages is to reply STOP or STOP ALL to the text - although you should only do this if you're sure it's from a legitimate company.
+The easiest way to put an end to unwanted marketing text messages is to reply STOP or STOP ALL to the text - although you should only do this if you are sure it is from a legitimate company.